ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 In addition to the packet details that are explicit in the packet, like those mentioned above, Wireshark also displays some "generated fields" that are *inferred* from the contents of the packet capture.
 These fields are shown inside `[` `]` brackets in the packet detail pane.
 For example, if you click on an ICMP *reply* packet and expand the ICMP section in the packet detail pane, you can see that Wireshark computes the response time, even though this is not explicit in the packet itself.

 **Lab report**: Select one ICMP packet in your packet capture.
-In the packet detail pane, find and select the "Sequence number" field in the ICMP header.
+In the packet detail pane, find and select the "Type" field in the ICMP header.
 Take a screenshot showing this field highlighted in both the packet detail pane and the packet bytes pane.
 How many bytes are allocated for this field in an ICMP packet?
 Explain how you can determine the number of bytes reserved for this field, using your screenshot.

 ### Exercise 13 - Useful display options and capture options in `tcpdump`